 Committee Member Bader Qarmout

 Meetings are usually held at 7:00 p.m. on the second and fourth Monday of each month but only the second Monday in June, July, August, November and December.
 Special meetings will be held as necessary.
 Please check the calendar to verify a meeting date.
-Agendas will be posted as soon as they are available usually on the Friday before a meeting.
+Agendas will be posted as soon as they are available, usually on the Friday before a meeting.